Networking config Version 1¶

 Bond¶

-type will configure a Linux software Bond with one or more network
+A bond type will configure a Linux software Bond with one or more network

-type requires the following keys:
+devices.
+A bond type requires the following keys:

-name: <desired device name>
+name: <desired device name>¶

 A device’s name must be less than 15 characters.
 Names exceeding the maximum will be truncated.
 This is a limitation of the Linux kernel network-device structure.

-mac_address: <MAC Address>
+mac_address: <MAC Address>¶

 When specifying MAC Address on a bond this value will be assigned to the bond